Skip to main content

 When Does the PRS Database Launch?

-The government confirmed in its November 2025 implementation roadmap that the PRS Database will begin rolling out in late 2026, as Phase 2 of the three-phase Renters' Rights Act implementation.
+The government's implementation roadmap indicated that the PRS Database would begin rolling out in late 2026, as Phase 2 of the phased Renters' Rights Act implementation.

-Bottom line: You have roughly 6–9 months to prepare.
-That's enough time to get your documentation in order — but only if you start now.
+Bottom line: the runway is short.
+That is enough time to get your documentation in order, but only if you start now.

 What Information Must Landlords Register?